bpasker/nicehashtracker/README.md

 ### Setup google sheets
 ```
 - Create a new google sheet by selecting blank
-- Copy the URL and get the sheet id within it (see example to right) https://docs.google.com/spreadsheets/d/<your sheet id that needs to be copied>/edit#gid=0
+- Name the first sheet deposit
 - Add the following headers in row 1
 	-Amount
 	-Fee